gage-langdon/accelerated-mobile-pages-foundations/README.md

 ## Add `link="canonical"`

 This points towards our non-amp version and is required by AMP.
-If decide to use AMP for desktop as well then you can have this point to itself.
+If you decide to use AMP for desktop as well, then you can have this point to itself.

 ```html
 <link rel="canonical" href="/article.html">